VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is an intelligent desktop automation tool powered by Google's Gemini AI.
 It interprets natural language commands to execute a wide range of tasks on desktop computers.
 The project offers a unified ecosystem with over 300+ features, including smart Desktop RAG for file intelligence, 9 Smart Automation & AI features, and 8 new Communication Enhancement features.
 Its core purpose is to be a comprehensive productivity powerhouse, integrating advanced AI for code generation, screen analysis, natural language understanding, professional-grade data analysis, and various utility modules.

 ## Recent Enhancements (October 2025)
-### Desktop File Controller Integration - October 27, 2025 ✅
+### Desktop File Controller Integration with Auto-Download - October 27, 2025 ✅
-Integrated a comprehensive desktop file management system into the GUI application with both Windows batch file and cross-platform Python support:
+Integrated a comprehensive desktop file management system with **automatic initialization** when GUI starts.
+Features Windows batch file and cross-platform Python support with auto-sync:
 - **Windows Batch Controller** (`desktop_file_controller.bat`): Standalone menu-driven tool with 13 file management features
   - Create/delete/move/copy/rename files and folders
   - Auto-organize files by type (Documents, Images, Videos, Music, Archives, Programs)